Bit Efficient Toeplitz Covariance Estimation: Numerical Results

 \item The full ruler $R_1 = \{1, 2, \ldots, 16\}$. \end{itemize} The error variation curves corresponding to different quantization levels $\Delta$ are plotted in Fig.~\ref{PlotRvDel}.
 The results reveal that as $\Delta$ increases, the error initially varies more gently in the early stages and grows more noticeably in the later stages of the curve.
 This trend aligns closely with the theoretical description of $\mathcal{L}$ in our analysis.
 These findings indicate that, within a certain range, increasing $\Delta$, i.e., reducing data resolution, has a relatively limited impact on estimation accuracy.
 This demonstrates that the estimator maintains robustness against moderate reductions in data resolution, further supporting the feasibility of using quantized data for efficient covariance estimation.

+In \textit{Experiment 3}, we randomly generate 64-dimensional symmetric Toeplitz matrices to study how the quantization bit $k$ and the choice of ruler affect estimation performance.
+We vary $k$ and $\alpha \in [1/2, 1]$, and for each pair $(k, \alpha)$, we record the minimum sample size $n$ required to achieve $\|T-\hat{T}\|_2 \leq 0.1 \|T\|_2$.
+Fig.~\ref{PlotESCvsk} presents a contour map of the required total number of bits as a function of $k$ and ESC.
+It can be seen that using the full ruler together with 4-bit quantization per entry minimizes the total number of bits needed for accurate estimation of $T$.
+Fig.~\ref{PlotTradeoff} shows several cross-sections of this contour.
+For any fixed $\alpha$, when $k$ is small (e.g., $k = 3$), increasing $k$ substantially reduces the required sample size $n$ (i.e., VSC); however, after a certain threshold, further increasing $k$ yields little improvement.
+Conversely, for fixed $k$, increasing $\alpha$ (i.e., increasing ESC) clearly decreases the required VSC.
+These results validate the detailed trade-off among VSC, ESC, and resolution.

+In \textit{Experiment 4}, we randomly generate 16-dimensional Toeplitz matrices and compare our proposed estimator with several existing 2-bit estimators. $\tilde{T}_{sa}$ denotes the sample covariance computed from full-resolution data and serves as the benchmark. $\tilde{T}_{na}$ refers to the estimator in \cite{dirksen2022covariance}. $\tilde{T}_{2b}$ and $\tilde{T}_{tu}(0.5)$ are both from \cite{chen2025parameter}, where the former is the standard 2-bit estimator and the latter is its parameter-free version with $\lambda = 0.5$. $\hat{T}_2$ represents our proposed 2-bit estimator, evaluated under different rulers.
+All optimal parameters are determined numerically for the case $(n, d) = (500, 16)$.
+The results show that in all scenarios, the proposed estimator outperforms the others, even when only partial entries are observed ($\alpha = 1/2$).
+This performance gain is attributed to the exploitation of the Toeplitz structure.

-In \textit{Experiment 4}, we investigate the trade-off between VSC and ESC under a preset estimation accuracy of $\epsilon = 0.1$ and a fixed quantization level of $\Delta = 2$.
+In \textit{Experiment 5}, we investigate the trade-off between VSC and ESC under a preset estimation accuracy of $\epsilon = 0.1$ and a fixed quantization level of $\Delta = 2$.
 Specifically, we evaluate the total sampling complexity, defined as the product of VSC and ESC, for two different rulers: the sparse ruler $R_{1/2}$ and the full ruler $R_1$.
-The variation of total sampling complexity with the matrix dimension is plotted in Fig.~\ref{PlotRvD}.
+The variation of total sampling complexity versus matrix dimension is plotted in Fig.~\ref{PlotRvD}.
 The results reveal contrasting trends between full-rank and low-rank matrices.
 For the full-rank case, while the sparse ruler $R_{1/2}$ effectively reduces the ESC, it leads to a significant increase in VSC, resulting in a sharp rise in total sampling complexity.
 In contrast, for low-rank matrices, where the rank is restricted to $10$, the sparse ruler $R_{1/2}$ significantly outperforms the full ruler $R_1$ in terms of total sampling complexity when $d$ is greater than $200$.
 This highlights the advantage of using sparse rulers with low ESC in the covariance estimation of low-rank Toeplitz matrices.
-These findings provide valuable insights into optimizing the trade-offs between VSC and ESC under varying matrix properties.